deeja/water-level-dyp-l023muw/README.md

 ﻿# Testing program for Water Level Sensor DYP-L023MUW

+ This program decodes the bytes coming out of the sensor and writes them to console.

  COM 7 is set in the code.
 Probably differs based on the USB module you are using.
  Settings: 9600 - 8N1